 There are a lot of loose gravel roads in the Yukon and fast-moving trucks/vehicles.
 This is not very friendly to windshields… We found out the hard way our first day driving to Dawson City from Whitehorse when a semi-truck peppered the windshield with rocks.
 The damage was extensive and ruined the windshield.
 My best advice would be to take whatever insurance you can and be mindful of approaching trucks.

 Always pack extra layers when you’re in mountain conditions.
-Nights in the Yukon are cold year-round so be prepared for cold weather.
+Nights in the Yukon are cold year-round, so be prepared for cold weather, yes even in the summer!
 It never hurts to have thermals, a hat, gloves, and a down jacket!

 Watch for Wildlife

 We’ve learned this tip long ago after our overland trip in Africa, but fill up any chance you get.
-Fuel stations are spread out far apart and this means you should be strategic with your fuel.
-If you’re half full it’s time to start looking for a fuel pump.
+Fuel stations in the Yukon are spread out far apart and this means you should be strategic with your fuel.
+If you’re half full, it’s time to start looking for a fuel pump.

 Don’t Forget Your Passport